Kia Sportage Mk4 (2015-2021) Expert Review

 The Sportage is a very attractive proposition for anyone looking at a mid-size SUV.
 There are lots of them available in lots of different configurations, they have a good reliability record and even if you have problems, the chances are high that Kia’s excellent seven-year, 100,000-mile warranty will still be in effect.

-Sure, there are cars that are more engaging to drive, or a bit nicer inside, or that have a little bit more space.
+Sure, there are cars that are more engaging to drive, or a bit nicer inside, or have a little bit more space.
 But there aren’t many that do such a good job in all areas and for such a reasonable price.
 Kia has attracted thousands of satisfied customers with the Sportage, and we’d be pretty confident that if you can find the right used example – one that has managed to withstand the rigours of being a family runabout – you’ll join them.